oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 3. Review the list of assessments.

 4. Click **Close** to return to the latest user assessment.

+    If you navigated away from the latest user assessment, you can return to it by doing the following: Click **User Assessment** in the breadcrumb.
+Click the **Target Summary** tab.
+Click **View Report** for your target database.

 ## Task 7: Compare the latest user assessment with the initial user assessment